dnsos/deinns/_pages/rita.md

 ![RITA: Illustrations](/img/rita_illustrations.png)

 The project was publicised in different ways.
-By the end of
+Its framing class concluded with a public presentation in Berlin.
+Present were experts from the fields of design, biology, agriculture and more.
+RITA's story was presented as a reading with a subsequent discussion on ethical and other relevant considerations.

-In order to also display the project for the exhibitions "Werkschau" and "Lange Nacht der Wissenschaften" the story was also printed on posters and partly on flyers.
+In order to also display the project in the exhibitions [WERKSCHAU](https://fhp-werkschau.de/) and [Lange Nacht der Wissenschaften](https://www.langenachtderwissenschaften.de/) the story was printed on posters and partly on flyers.
+The [website](https://dnsos.github.io/ritasgeschichte/en) documents RITA's story and the project.